codemismatch/rubylearning/content/pages/tutorials/ruby-symbols.md

 ### Symbols as hash keys

-Symbols shine as hash keys because they’re immutable and faster to compare.
-You’ll see syntax like `{ name: "Satish", city: "Pune" }`, where `name:` is a symbol key (`:name`).
+Symbols shine as hash keys because they're immutable and faster to compare.
+You'll see syntax like `{ name: "Satish", city: "Pune" }`, where `name:` is a symbol key (`:name`).

 ### Practice checklist